(1975 – 1977) Porsche 911 Turbo 3.0 (930) – Ultimate Guide

 1976 Model Year – I Series Cars

 Production for the 1976 model year started in September 1975 and Porsche was ramping up as demand had shown them they had something special on their hands.
 The 1976 model year cars were based on the revised I-series platform.
-Porsche also increased boost pressure from 0.8 to 1.0 bar and the turbo set up was altered, now with a by-pass valve to bring the power in more progressively and tame the initial snap of power.
-The I-Series cars also got a new standard tire, the new Pirelli’s P7 low profile set.
+Boost went from 0.8 to 1.0 bar for 1976.
+There was a change in the turbo set up to reduce the immediate power surge that caught many drivers out.
+The engine cooling grille was enlarged to help get more air into the engine.

 1977 Model Year – J Series Cars

 Production for the 1977 model year began in September 1976 and Porsche continued to iterate on the Turbo formula with more changes and updates.

 The Turbo gets a boost gauge in dash for first time, housed in the tachometer unit.
 16-inch Fuchs alloy wheels became standard as did the centre console.
 Thicker 20mm anti-roll bars were fitted (up from 18mm).
 For eagle eyed observers, the engine number was changed from 930/50 to 930/52.
 The North-American cars engine number changed from 930/51 to 930/53.

 Options-wise, it was basically just cosmetic.
 You could get your very own Martini body stripes or order your own ‘Martini Turbo’ which had fancy orthopaedic seats trimmed in Martini colors.

 1978 Model Year – The 3.0 Becomes the 3.3

 For the 1978 model year, a new 300 bhp 3.3-litre model (930/60) with intercooler and 917 derived brakes was launched.
 Visually, the ‘Tea-tray’ rear spoiler (with upturned side fences) replaces ‘Whaletail’.